Why study this course

-Field study visits are included in your fees in year one and year two, but you will be required to subsidise trips in year three.
+Field study visits are included in your fees in year one and year two, but you will be required to subsidise any additional optional trips you choose in year three.

 In year two, one field trip to a European city is included in your fees.
-In year three, the global cities field study visits are subsidised by 66%.
+In year three, the optional global cities field study visits are subsidised.
 Students have previously contributed around £400 to the costs.

 We have a range of residences to suit your needs and budget.
 Find out more on our accommodation pages.

 We’re based in one of the UK’s most affordable cities.
 Find out more about living costs in Cardiff.